 - Adopt a DevOps Culture.
 DA teams will work with operations and support staff closely throughout the lifecycle, particularly the closer you get to releasing into production.
 DevOps culture and strategies are baked right into DA.

 - Share learnings.
-Discplined agile teams are learning oriented, and one way to learn is to hear about the experiences of others.
+Disciplined agile teams are learning oriented, and one way to learn is to hear about the experiences of others.
 The implication is that DA teams must also be prepared to share their own learnings with other teams.
 To do this organizations might choose to support agile discussion forums, informal presentations, training sessions delivered by senior team members, and internal conferences to name a few strategies.

 - Adopt appropriate governance strategies.
 Effective governance strategies should enhance that which is being governed.
 An appropriate approach to governing agile delivery projects, and we suspect other types of efforts, is based on motivating and then enabling people to do what is right for your organization.
 What is right will of course vary, but this typically includes motivating teams to take advantage of, and to evolve, existing corporate assets following common guidelines to increase consistency, and working towards a shared vision for your organization.
 Appropriate governance is based on trust and collaboration.
 Appropriate governance strategies should enhance the ability of DA teams to deliver business value to their stakeholders in a cost effective and timely manner.
 Unfortunately many existing IT governance strategies are based on a command-and-control, bureaucratic approach which often proves ineffective in practice.
-The first DAD book explores appropriate governance, the impact of traditional governance strategies, and how to adopt an appropriate governance strategy in detail.
+Our book, Choose Your WoW!, explores appropriate governance, the impact of traditional governance strategies, and how to adopt an appropriate governance strategy in detail.
 The article Adopting Agile Governance Requires Discipline also provides greater insight.

 - Open and honest monitoring.
 Although agile approaches are based on trust, smart governance strategies are based on a “trust but verify and then guide” mindset.
 An important aspect of appropriate governance is the monitoring of project teams through various means.
 One strategy is for anyone interested in the current status of a DA team to attend their daily coordination meeting and listen in, a strategy promoted by the Scrum community.
 Although it’s a great strategy we highly recommend, it unfortunately doesn’t scale very well because the senior managers responsible for governance are often busy people with many efforts to govern, not just your team.
 Hence the need for more sophisticated strategies such as an “development intelligence” approach supported via automated dashboards.